timmundt/Fix-It-Togehter/README.md

 We hosted a website from our documentation via GitHub pages.
 Link to the website -> https://timmundt.github.io/Fix-It-Togehter/

- >Note: Some sections of the documentation are under construction and will be completed soon.
+ >Note: Some sections of the documentation are under construction and will be completed in the future.